-- Firearm analysis the examination of firearms for operability, physical characteristics, manufacturer, model, and serial number. - Serial number restoration the restoration of damaged or obliterated serial numbers for firearms tracing. - Ammunition and ammunition components analysis the examination of markings on cartridges or shotshell cases to determine if they were fired from a single weapon or multiple weapons, or if they were fired from a specific firearm when submitted; this may include amicroscopic comparison of ammunition components in an attempt to associate a particular firearm as having fired the components. - Distance determination the examination of clothing or other materials for the presence of burnt, partially burnt and un-burnt gunpowder, vaporous lead and particulate metals in order to determine the approximate distance the muzzle of a firearm was from an object at the time of firing. - National Integrated Ballistics Information Network (NIBIN) the entry and database searching of digital images of the markings on cartridges and shotshell cases recovered from crime scenes or test fires obtained from submitted firearms to potentially link different crimes together. - Tool and toolmark analysis the determination of the source of a toolmark.
+- Firearm analysis the examination of firearms for operability, physical characteristics, manufacturer, model, and serial number. - Serial number restoration the restoration of damaged or obliterated serial numbers for firearms tracing. - Ammunition and ammunition components analysis the examination of bullets, cartridge cases, and shotshell cases to determine if they were fired from a single weapon or multiple weapons, or if they were fired from a specific firearm submitted as part of the case. - Distance determination the examination of clothing or other materials for the presence of burnt, partially burnt and un-burnt gunpowder, vaporous lead and particulate metals in order to determine the approximate distance the muzzle of a firearm was from an object at the time of firing. - National Integrated Ballistic Information Network (NIBIN) the entry and database searching of digital images of the markings on cartridges and shotshell cases recovered from crime scenes or test fires obtained from submitted firearms to potentially link different crimes together. - Tool and toolmark analysis the determination of the source of a toolmark.